phtal-org/internet-draft-xrel/draft-montoya-xrel-latest.md

 To facilitate the automated processing of XREL documents, XREL imposes the following restrictions and requirements in addition to the core YAML 1.2 specification:

 * The first line of a XREL file consists of a YAML comment that specifies the XREL version and document type.
-Therefore, RAML processors cannot completely ignore all YAML comments.
+Therefore, XREL processors cannot completely ignore all YAML comments.

 ## Relationship Object